 If you are engaged in distance sales to several Member States, you are required to register for VAT in each Member State in which your sales exceed the appropriate threshold limits.

 You may opt to register for VAT and account for VAT at the appropriate rates on your distance sales in another Member State, even if the appropriate threshold limit is not exceeded.
 You should contact the authorities of the Member State concerned, who will provide details of the requirements for registration.
 Member State contact details.

 Further guidance contains more detailed information on the VAT treatment of distance sales.

 - Example 2

-VAT registered Irish trader supplies goods by means of mail order to private individuals in the UK.
-If your distance sales to private individuals in the UK are below the UK registration threshold of €100,000 and you have not elected to register for VAT in the UK, you must charge Irish VAT on the goods, where the transportation begins.
+VAT registered Irish trader supplies goods by means of mail order to private individuals in Germany.
+If your distance sales to private individuals in Germany are below the German registration threshold of €100,000 and you have not elected to register for VAT in Germany, you must charge Irish VAT on the goods, where the transportation begins.